 “Amen I say to you, whenever you did this for one of these, the least of my brothers, you did for me.”-Matthew 25:40, CPDV-

 If you have any questions about the the thrift store or making a donation please feel free to give us a call at 406-761-0870!
-For our community members needing or that have questions about our assistance programs please call 406-899-6764 and speak to Brittany.
-She will be available 9am-11:30am & 1-3:30pm Mon, Weds, Fri.
-You can also message our Facebook page, or hers and she will get back to you ASAP.
+For our community members needing or that have questions about our assistance programs, please call 406-761-0111.
+We will be available 9am-11:30am & 1pm-3:30pm Mon, Weds, Fri.
+You can also message our Facebook page, and we will get back to you as soon as possible.

-The Drop in center is closed until further notice.
+The Drop in center is open Monday, Tuesday, and Wednesday from 10am to 3pm.
 We are distributing lunches Sunday- Thursday at the 1st United Methodist Church located at 601 2nd Ave N in the parking lot starting at 11:15am until all have been distributed.

 We thank our community for their continued support and we will continue to offer assistance through most of our programs.